Taoist-Labs/seedao-seed/contracts/README.md

 #### 3.1 (Optional, not required when deploying to mainnet) Deploy `MockPoints` contract

-`MockPoints` contract is used to simulate the points token contract, which is only used for testing and does not need to be deployed to the mainnet when deploying.
+`MockPoints` contract is used to simulate the SCR contract, which is only used for testing and does not need to be deployed to the mainnet when deploying.

 ```bash
 $ npx hardhat run --network sepolia scripts/0_deploy_mockpoints.ts